 Under its contract with the Department, an MHP may devise criterion for coverage of medically necessary services, as long as those criteria do not effectively avoid providing medically necessary services.
 The MHP's bariatric surgery prior approval process is consistent with Medicaid policy and allowable under the DCH-MHP contract provisions.
-The MHP demonstrated that based on the submitted information, the Appellant did not meet criteria for approval of bariatric surgery.
-The submitted documentation does not show at least 12 months of continuous participation in a physician supervised weight loss program within two years prior to the prior authorization request.
-The office visit notes only show monthly attendance from through then and (Exhibit 1, pages 24-70) Further, the office notes do not consistently indicate that a weight loss program was a reason for the office visits.
-For example the note indicates medication review, hyperlipidemia and depression as the reasons for the visit, the note indicates back pain and right hip pain as the reasons for the visit, and the notes indicates lab results, refill Darvocet, and headache as the reasons for the visit.
-(Exhibit 1, page 42, 44, and 58-59)
+The MHP demonstrated that based on the submitted documentation, the Appellant did not meet criteria for approval of bariatric surgery.
+For example, the notes provided by the Appellant's doctor's office did not document regular attendance, at least monthly, in a physician supervised weight loss program, which included weight loss diet, exercise and behavioral modification for at least one year within the last two years.
+The office visit notes only document appointments in and do not contain much specific information regarding a weight loss diet, exercise and behavior modification program.
+Similarly, the submitted physiological evaluation did not document that the required testing was completed.

-The Appellant did not meet the MHP's physician supervised weight loss program criteria for bariatric surgery based on the documentation submitted with the sector, prior authorization request.
+The Appellant did not meet the MHP's physician supervised weight loss program and psychological evaluation criteria for bariatric surgery based on the documentation submitted with the prior authorization request.
 The MHP's determination is upheld.